survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 {pagebreak}

-Then, connect with main configuration:
+Then, connect with the main configuration:

 **webpack.config.js**